CHILDREN

 We will use the book of Proverbs and other Scriptures, and I will also utilize a number of resources as reference tools.
 Authors will include Jonathan Haidt, Cynthia Tobias, Robert Wogelmuth, and Nancy DeMoss Wogelmuth.

-Topics will include anxiety and the influences of technology – specifically cell phones; conflicts and choosing battles; lies we believe and lies they believe; exasperation – yours and theirs; fascination with risk and danger and creative adventure.
+Topics will include anxiety and the influences of technology – specifically cell phones, conflicts and choosing battles, lies we believe and lies they believe, exasperation – yours and theirs; fascination with risk and danger and creative adventure.
 We will also discuss being a Christian in a hostile culture as well as using your home as a tool for evangelism and discipleship.